sjillen/react_node_docker/README.md

-# GuardRails Technical Test
+# Dummy Security Scan Results

 ## Description

-This project is made in accordance with the requirements of the [following exercice](https://github.com/guardrailsio/full-stack-engineer-challenge)
+This project is made in accordance with the requirements of the [following exercise](https://github.com/guardrailsio/full-stack-engineer-challenge).
+The technologies used are React, NodeJs with Express, PostGresSQL and Docker.

 ## Setup